David Gross (producer)

 David Gross is a Canadian film producer who has served as a key member in the company No Trace Camping, and as president of David Gross Productions Inc., based in Ontario.

+Early life and education

 Gross is from Toronto, and graduated from the American Film Institute in 2007.

+Career

 With Jesse Shapira finding the book Goon: The True Story of an Unlikely Journey Into a Minor Hockey League and envisioning a film adaptation, Shapira, Gross and No Trace Camping partners co-produced the 2011 film Goon.
 David Gross Productions Inc. later co-produced The F Word (2013) and Room (2015).
 Gross advocated for keeping the title The F Word for its Canadian release, although the Motion Picture Association of America found issues with it.

 With Room, Gross persuaded his Irish co-producers to shoot in Canada rather than the United States, saying they could have a longer schedule and more money in Canada.
 He accepted the Canadian Screen Award for Best Motion Picture for Room in 2016.